Skip to main content

 We show how you can easily import customize an existing challenge to use a specific programming language.

-Written by Ludvig Wettlen
+Written by Pernilla Ahl

-Updated over a week ago
+Updated over 8 months ago

 Most of our coding tests are created to be 'language agnostic' - meaning that they can be completed using many different languages and frameworks.
 Candidates can either get the option to work using whichever language they feel most comfortable in - or you can request them to work using a specific set.